 The German Labour Front (or DAF).
 Headed by Dr Robert Ley and twelve ‘trustees’, this department not only organised and co-ordinated the German workforce but acted as a state-run union for industrial workers.
 Factory employees were expected to be DAF members; it was almost impossible to obtain a job without membership.
 Most DAF workers wore paramilitary-style uniforms and their wages were set by DAF leaders.
 All other unions were banned.

-Any of these people could suggest an idea or policy that might catch Hitler’s eye and win his approval.
+Any of these people or groups could suggest an idea or policy that might catch Hitler’s eye and win his approval.
 He made these decisions as he saw fit, often on a whim and without consulting relevant branches of the government.
 There was no clear process of decision-making or policy formulation and little accountability.

-The functionalist school contends Hitler had no such plan: he simply made decisions on a day-by-day basis, as they were put to him.
-Functionalist interpretations stress divisions, competition and rivalries as important factors in the Nazi movement.
-They also query whether Hitler’s power was as absolute as is claimed by intentionalists and that he often made decisions to protect his own position.
+The functionalist school contends Hitler had no such plan but simply made decisions on a day-by-day basis as they were put to him.
+Functionalist interpretations stress that division, competition and rivalries were important factors in the Nazi movement.
+They also query whether Hitler’s power was as absolute as is claimed by intentionalists, arguing that he often made decisions to protect his own position.

 “The Nazi state has been depicted as a chaotic competition of power blocks – those Nazi and non-Nazi groups with influence: the SS, the Nazi party, the army, the conservative elites and Germany’s powerful industrialists.
 In fact, there was a coherence to this chaos: all competing groups and institutions were attempting to create policy in the Fuhrer’s name, according to what they believed to be the Fuhrer’s will.”